38 Forest St, Norwell, MA 02061, USA

 Owned By: Town of Norwell

-The Norwell Conservation Commission owns this 47-acre parcel of upland and wetlands.
-It contains three loop trails, some with boardwalks.
+Miller Woods in Norwell is a 47-acre conservation parcel with just over a mile of loop trails and boardwalks through upland and wetlands.
 In the woods, you’ll see glacial erratic boulders and several old stone walls.
-Altogether, the trails total just over a mile.
 Miller Woods is one of many access points to Norwell’s Pathway, a paved bike and walking trail.

 Features

-Miller Woods was originally part of the historic 1835 Cushing Family property at 580 Main Street.
-The Cushings used it as a summer home.
+Miller Woods was originally part of the historic 1835 Cushing Family property at 580 Main Street, which the Cushings used as a summer home.
 Florence Cushing passed away in 1920, and then in the 1930s, Lillian and Spencer Miller purchased the property.
 In 1946, Lillian (who was widowed) sold the woodlot on Forest Street to the town for $70,000.
 Developing it with house lots was not an option, due to the presence of wetlands.
 It is surrounded by horse farms.

 Trail Description